vyasakanksha/robot-ludo/README.md

 There is a famous impletentation of the Temporal Difference algorithm (TD-Lambda) to build a backgammon-playing agent know as TDGammon (circa 1992), a huge advancement for its time.
 As it happens, Ludo is just a less complicated version of backgammon.

-## Attempt 3 - TDGammon
+## Attempt 4 - TDGammon
 This showed some promise.
 With this approach far enough to experiment.
 I was able to successfully implement a verison of ludo which will fit with the TDgammon model.
-I successfully added the same features which my best naive agent was using and kept tweaking them.
-Goal was to get it to beat my naive agent >50% of the time.
-Unfortunatly, it just won't get smarter.
+I then added the same features I had added to my smartest naive bot, and experimented with them.
+The goal is to get this model to learn the respective weights for those features so it can repeatably beat my naive bot.
+Unfortunatly, our agent will not get smarter with more training.

 All the code is on the `ludo` folder, and it can also be tested with `play.py`

-The next step would be to try and encode the whole board.
+The next step would be to try and encode the whole board as features.

 ### References
 https://medium.com/jim-fleming/before-alphago-there-was-td-gammon-13deff866197